 The availability of counselling is important to me.
 Normally, my sessions last 50 minutes and cost £40, however, I offer a discount on my fees to £25 for counselling trainees and those on low incomes.
 Accessibility is equally important and I understand that it is not always possible for you to travel.
-I can offer counselling after school hours in your home (within a half hour radius of my home) or my home, between 4:00-6.30pm (with some flexibility) and in my home on Fridays from 1pm, or Saturday mornings, 10am -1pm.
+I can coffer counselling in your home (within a half hour radius of my home) or my home from Mon- Thurs 09:30- 18:30 and in my home on Fridays from 2pm, or on Saturday mornings from 10am -1pm.
+If none of those times work for you, please contact me because there is always room for some flexibility.
 My counselling space is on the ground floor, with a very low step to negotiate and I have available free parking outside.

-I can offer telephone counselling on occasion, if you are unable to physically attend a session, but I can also offer telephone counselling once we have met for several sessions.
+I can offer telephone counselling on occasion, if you are unable to physically attend a session and I can also offer ongoing telephone counselling once we have met for six sessions and therefore built the foundations of a counselling relationship.
 In most cases, face- to- face counselling works best, but I understand that it is sometimes not possible and I aim to meet your need.

 I hope I have gone some way in answering any potential questions, but if there is anything you would like clarified, or if there is anything else you would like to know, please don’t hesitate to contact me, either by phone, text or email and I will get back to you promptly.
 As I live in a rural area, text or email is the most reliable means of communication.